MechanicalRabbit/DataKnots.jl/doc/src/reference.md

     OPT_PLU::Cardinality = 3  # optional and plural
 ```

-To record the block cardinality constraint we use the `OPT`, `PLU`
+To record the knot cardinality constraint we use the `OPT`, `PLU`
 and `REG` flags of the type `DataKnots.Cardinality`.
 The `OPT` and
 `PLU` flags express relaxations of the mandatory and singular
 constraint, respectively.
-A `REG` block, which is both mandatory
+A `REG` knot, which is both mandatory
 and singular, is called *regular* and it must contain exactly one
 value.
-Conversely, a block with both `OPT|PLU` flags has
+Conversely, a knot with both `OPT|PLU` flags has
 *unconstrained* cardinality and may contain any number of values.

-For any block with values of Julia type `T`, the block's
+For any knot with values of Julia type `T`, the knot's
 cardinality has a correspondence to native Julia types: A regular
-block corresponds to a single Julia value of type `T`.
+knot corresponds to a single Julia value of type `T`.
 An
-unconstrained block corresponds to `Vector{T}`.
-An optional block
+unconstrained knot corresponds to `Vector{T}`.
+An optional knot
 corresponds to `Union{Missing, T}`.
 There is no correspondence for
-mandatory yet plural blocks; however, `Vector{T}` could be used
+mandatory yet plural knots; however, `Vector{T}` could be used
 with the convention that it always has at least one element.

 ### Creating & Extracting DataKnots